tall15421542-lab/shoprify-monitor-v2/docs/mock-data-cli.md

 4. Upserts product documents into the `products` collection and inserts corresponding entries into `price_snapshots`.
 5. Invokes the trigger API aggregate endpoint to rebuild hourly metrics for the affected window.
 6. Queries the database to report the total products found for the store, snapshot counts for the new window, and a sample of updated variant prices.

+When `--window-count` is greater than `1`, the CLI repeats the full sequence for each additional hour, advancing the `window_start` by one hour per iteration while reusing the cached storefront response (no additional network fetches).

 The CLI is self-contained and does not import code from the backend, frontend, or data-processing packages.